Quantum Brascamp-Lieb Dualities: Applications of quantum Brascamp-Lieb duality

 Together with the monotonicity of $X \mapsto \tr \exp(X)$~\cite[Theorem~2.10]{carlen_book} and the Golden-Thompson inequality\footnote{The Golden-Thompson inequality ensures that for all Hermitian matrices $H_1$ and $H_2$ we have $\tr \exp(H_1 + H_2) \leq \tr \exp(H_1) \exp(H_2)$.} \cite{golden65,thompson65}, this establishes the analytic form of \cref{eq_BLmaassen}

 Thus, the entropic Maassen-Uffink relation \cref{eq:MU} follows from our \cref{cor_BL}.

-We note that our proof in the analytic picture is conceptually different from previous proofs that are either based on complex interpolation theory for Schatten $p$-norms~\cite{MaaUff88} or the monotonicity of quantum relative entropy~\cite{Coles12}.
-We refer to~\cite{coles17} for a review.
+We note that the approach of proving entropic uncertainty relations via the Golden-Thompson inequality was pioneered by Frank \& Lieb \cite{Frank2013} and is conceptually different from the original proofs that are either based on complex interpolation theory for Schatten $p$-norms~\cite{MaaUff88} or the monotonicity of quantum relative entropy~\cite{Coles12}.
+We refer to~\cite{coles17} for a review on entropic uncertainty relations.
 As a possible extension one could choose non-trivial pre-factors $q_k\neq1$ and study the optimal uncertainty bounds in that setting as well (as done in~\cite{Schwonnek18} without the $H(A)$ term).
 Another natural extension is to general quantum channels instead of measurements (as detailed in~\cite{berta16,Junge18}).
 The constant $c(X,Z)$ from \cref{eq:MU} is \emph{multiplicative} for tensor product measurements.
 However, we might ask more generally if for given measurements the optimal lower bound in \cref{eq:MU} becomes multiplicative for tensor product measurements.
 This amounts to an instance of the tensorization question from \cref{eq:tensor} and we refer to~\cite{Schwonnek18,Junge18} for a discussion. \end{example}

 An advantage of our BL analysis is that it suggests tight generalizations to multiple measurements by means of the multivariate extension of the Golden-Thompson inequality~\cite{Sutter2017}.
 A basic example is as follows.